US President Donald Trump Announces 25% Tariffs on Steel and Aluminium Imports

 • Journalist: Peter Schmidt

-Speaking to reporters aboard Air Force One on his way to New Orleans for the NFL Super Bowl, Trump confirmed that both steel and aluminium imports will face the 25% tariff.
+Speaking to reporters aboard Air Force One on his way to New Orleans for the NFL Super Bowl on Sunday, Trump confirmed that both steel and aluminium imports will face the 25% tariff.
 He also hinted at the introduction of reciprocal tariffs, which would be unveiled on Tuesday or Wednesday.
 These tariffs would apply to any country that imposes tariffs on US goods, essentially matching the tariff rates imposed on American products.
 “If they charge us, we charge them,” Trump emphasized, indicating that the US would apply this principle globally.

 During his first term in office, Trump had already imposed a 25% tariff on steel and a 10% tariff on aluminium.
 However, he later granted several trading partners, including Canada, Mexico, and Brazil, exemptions from these duties.
 The new tariffs, while targeting steel and aluminium imports globally, have prompted questions about the fate of previous exemptions, particularly those granted to key allies like Canada and Mexico.